-Comment: This subrule exempts the Public Guardian and Trustee from having to notify successors of the deceased when preparing to file a small estate declaration other than the spouse and children, i.e. those who are eligible to claim under the wills variation provisions in Part 4 of the WESA.
+Comment: This subrule exempts the Public Guardian and Trustee from having to notify successors of the deceased when preparing to file a small estate declaration other than the spouse and children of a deceased who died leaving a will, i.e. persons who are eligible to claim under the wills variation provisions in Part 4 of the WESA.
 This exemption corresponds to a similar exemption of the Public Guardian and Trustee from notice requirements under regular probate procedure.
-(See subrule (18)).
+(See subrule (19)).
 The basis for the exemption is that the Public Guardian and Trustee only acts when no relative of the deceased is willing or able to take out a grant.
 It would serve no useful purpose to require notice in advance to collateral relatives of the Public Guardian and Trustee's intention to administer the estate.